sphenlee/waterwheel/docs/jobs.md

 is used when jobs refer to each other.
 The UUID must be unique within the entire Waterwheel deployment; the name must be unique within a project.

+A job also includes the name of project it is contained within.

 ## Metadata

 Jobs have a description field which is freeform text.
 It's likely more metadata fields will be added over time.

+There is a paused flag to temporarily prevent all triggers from firing.
+When a job is unpaused it will catch up on any triggers that were skipped while being paused.

 ## Triggers